 Because of their close relationship with their clients, ClearView is able to get claimants healthy and back to work quickly.
 They were recognised by the Australiasian Life Underwriting and Claims Association for their efforts in this regard.

-In addition to working closely with clients, ClearView also advocates for its clients and advisors in pushing for sensible life insurance and financial management reforms.
+In addition to working closely with clients, ClearView also advocates for its clients and advisers in pushing for sensible life insurance and financial management reforms.
 Currently, they are working to open life insurance Approved Product Lists (APLs).
-This will ensure that advisors and clients have access to all relevant information in order to make the best decisions for their situations.
+This will ensure that advisers and clients have access to all relevant information in order to make the best decisions for their situations.

 In its short time operating as ClearView, the company has maintained a strong financial grounding.
 As of 2017, it held over $415 million in net assets.

 ClearView offers several types of coverage options.
 They include:

 ClearView’s Life cover is designed to ease the financial burden off of its customers’ families in the event of terminal illness or death.
 These policies pay out a lump sum that families can use for mortgages, other debts, and regular life expenses.